Melbourne Zoo is an opportunity to see fascinating wildlife in the heart of Melbourne city.

 Melbourne Zoo parking

-If you plan to drive down to the Melbourne Zoo, we recommend you start early, or choose a non-peak period for your visit.
+If you plan to drive to the Melbourne Zoo, we recommend you start early or choose a non-peak period for your visit.

 There is limited parking space during school and public holidays.
 Click here to know more about the nearby parking lots.

-A five-hour parking ticket will cost you 2 AUD.
+A five-hour parking ticket will cost you A$ 2.

 Make sure you display the ticket correctly on your dashboard because Melbourne city’s parking officers regularly patrol the area.

 By Hop-On-Hop-Off Sightseeing Bus

-If you have booked a Hop-on-Hop-off Sightseeing bus in Melbourne, you can use that to reach the Zoo as well.
+If you have booked a Hop-on-Hop-off Sightseeing bus in Melbourne, you can also use that to reach the Zoo.

-Since the HOHO bus makes ten trips per day, you have flexibility on your visit timing as well.
+Since the HOHO bus makes ten trips per day, you also have flexibility on your visit timing.

 You can get onto the bus at multiple locations throughout the city, including Federation Square and Carlton.

-Once you are done exploring the Melbourne Zoo, you can catch the Hop-on-Hop-off bus from the Zoo’s main entrance on Elliott Avenue to get back.
+Once you explore the Melbourne Zoo, you can catch the Hop-on-Hop-off bus from the Zoo’s main entrance on Elliott Avenue to get back.